 - a.
-To understand whether a site has a significant tree(s), including groups of trees, scheduled in the District Plan through its listing in the Schedule of Significant Trees, and the nature of this listing, refer to Appendix 9.4.7.1 and the planning maps. - b.
-The rules that apply to significant trees and trees in parks, roads, reserves and public open space are contained in the activity status tables (including activity specific standards) in Rules 9.4.4.1 9.4.4.4. - c.
-The rules in this sub-chapter that apply to either trees in roads, reserves and public open space or significant trees listed in Appendix 9.4.7.1 do not apply within Sites of Ecological Significance listed in Schedule A of Appendix 9.1.6.1. - d.
-The rules in sub-Chapter 9.1 Indigenous biodiversity and ecosystems do apply to Sites of Ecological Significance listed in Schedule A of Appendix 9.1.6.1.
-Significant trees within the Sites of Ecological Significance listed in Schedule A of Appendix 9.1.6.1 are identified on the planning maps and in Appendix 9.4.7.1 for information purposes only. - e.
-Activities covered by the rules in this sub-chapter are also subject to the rules in the other sub-chapters of Chapter 9 Natural and Cultural Heritage; the relevant zone chapters; and the activity status tables, rules and standards in the following chapters: - 5 Natural Hazards;
+To understand whether a site has a significant tree(s), including groups of trees, listed in the Schedule of Significant Trees, and the nature of this listing, refer to Appendix 9.4.7.1 and the planning maps. - b.
+The rules that apply to significant trees and trees in parks, road corridors, reserves and public open space are contained in the activity status tables (including activity specific standards) in Rules 9.4.4.1 9.4.4.4.
+Trees listed in Appendix 9.4.7.2 form part of the wider set of trees referred to as trees in road corridors, parks, public open spaces and reserves. - c.
+The rules in this sub-chapter that apply to either trees in road corridors, reserves and public open space or significant trees listed in Appendix 9.4.7.1 do not apply within Sites of Ecological Significance listed in Schedule A of Appendix 9.1.6.1.
+Within these sites, significant trees are identified on the planning maps and in Appendices 9.4.7.1 and 9.4.7.2 for information purposes only.
+The rules in sub-Chapter 9.1 Indigenous biodiversity and ecosystems apply to Sites of Ecological Significance listed in Schedule A of Appendix 9.1.6.1. - d.
+Activities covered by the rules in this sub-chapter are also subject to: - i. the rules in the other sub-chapters of Chapter 9 Natural and Cultural Heritage; - ii. the relevant zone chapters; - iii. and the activity status tables, rules and standards in the following chapters: